-If the teacher, in consultation with the head teacher, feels there is just cause for re-assessment, then it may take place.
-The results of any such re-assessment are final and will not be considered just cause for the re-assessment of other students.
+If the teacher, in consultation with the head teacher, feels there is just cause for reassessment, then it may take place.
+The results of any such reassessment are final and will not be considered just cause for the reassessment of other students.

-If you need to appeal a head teacher's decision refer to the answer to Question 17 above.
+If you need to appeal against the head teacher's decision refer to the answer to Question 17 above.